johnmgreenwell/gps-nmea/README.md

-# TinyGPSPlus
+# GPS-NMEA

 A new, customizable Arduino NMEA parsing library
-A *NEW* Full-featured GPS/NMEA Parser for Arduino TinyGPSPlus is a new Arduino library for parsing NMEA data streams provided by GPS modules.
+A *NEW* Full-featured GPS/NMEA Parser for Arduino gps-nmea is a new Arduino library for parsing NMEA data streams provided by GPS modules.

+## Usage

+* For this modified version, the following hardware abstraction layer (HAL) requirements must be satisfied:

+* A header file `hal.h` providing access to HAL namespace classes and methods.
+* A millis() function in the HAL namespace that returns an accurate milliseconds counter to be used for timing.

 1.1-beta update: Several pull requests incorporated (or equiv)